Arts, Culture, and Spirit on Silk Roads

 In winter quarter, students will continue studying the arts and cultures of the Silk Roads at an intermediate level.
 Students' focused and individualized study will include a research project.
 They will be able for example to pursue the study of art, or health and meditative practices, or practice the Way of Tea with the instructor’s guidance.
 Winter quarter will have an accelerated schedule and will include a three day Lunar New Year Taiji seminar.
 Winter quarter will culminate in presentations of students’ research projects in week 8.

 Students registered in the program can earn up to 12 credits in Winter quarter. by participating in 3 weeks of study abroad in China.
 Approximate dates: March 10-30.
 On study abroad students will visit important cultural centers and will study at Daoist and Buddhist colleges.
+A signature requirement is required for students seeking 12 credits.
+Please contact the faculty for more information.

 Community members may participate as Special Students, registering with CRN 20159 for 2 credits for study abroad.
 This will include 3 orientation sessions on Saturdays, 4-6 PM, to apply for visas and preparation activities.
 Dates TBA.